 You may choose to share your findings in an exhibit or a presentation.
-An exhibit is a visual representation of your research and interpretation of your topic's significance to nature, much like a small museum exhibit.
+An exhibit is a visual representation of your research and interpretation of your topic's significance in nature, much like a small museum exhibit.

-A performance is a dramatic portrayal of your topic's significance to nature and must be original in production.
-It must be scripted by you and based on the research of your chosen topic.
-Your performance should have dramatic appeal, but not at the expense of scientific information.
+A performance is a dramatic portrayal of your topic's significance nature and must be original in production.
+It must be scripted by you based on research of your chosen topic.
+Your performance should have dramatic appeal, but not at the expense of factual information.

-A performance at the Global Finals in Jinan
+An exhibit team at the Global Finals in Shanghai